Company’s Coming: Get Ready for Houseguests

 A guest who has come to visit for an extended stay requires a considerably more effort—after all, your home is their destination!
 If possible, you will want to take this time off work.
 Sometimes, this isn’t possible and it will take a little more planning to entertain your guests while you are away during the day.

 If your guests have flown to your city, they won’t have a car.
-Suggest a car rental agency or book a car for them.
+Suggest a car rental agency, like Limo Rental, or book a car for them.
 If you have an extra vehicle, leave the keys and maps for them to use at their leisure.
 Always make certain you have a full tank of gas and have checked that the car is in good shape, inside and out.
 Another alternative is public transportation.
 If your guests are from another country, they are probably familiar with reading bus and train schedules and may be more comfortable with someone else doing the driving!

 Suggest some activities